-(1) Expected audit fees for the audit of the consolidated financial statements included in the Company's Annual Reports for the years ended December 31, 2017 and December 31, 2016 and the review of the interim condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q. For the year ended December 31, 2016, this category also includes fees for statutory audits required by the Puerto Rico tax authorities, consents, review of other documents filed with the SEC, and accounting consultations.

-(2) Audit related fees are the fees for the financial statement audit of the Company's employee benefit plan.
+- (1) Expected audit fees for the audit of the consolidated financial statements included in the Company's Annual Reports for the years ended December 31, 2018 and December 31, 2017 and the review of the interim condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q. This category also includes estimated fees for statutory audits required by the Puerto Rico tax authorities, consents, review of other documents filed with the SEC, and accounting consultations. - (2) Audit related fees are the fees for the financial statement audit of the Company's employee benefit plan.